griddynamics/asf-platform/README.md

 -------
 - Setup rbenv/rvm to use Ruby 1.9.3 by default
 - Run `bundle install` to get all dependences
-- Specify your AWS S3 buckek in `config.json`
+- Specify your AWS S3 bucket in `config.json`
 - To upload `cicd_infrastructure` cookbook with all dependences run `rake cookbooks:upload`
 - To upload all manifests from `manifests` directory run `rake manifests:upload_3`
 - To generate manifests from templates run `rake manifests:generate`.
 Generated manifests will be in `manifests` directory with names `generated-<template-name>.yaml`